getodk/docs/docs/central-api-submission-management.rst

         - string

+          .. raw:: html

             The `instanceId` of the Submission being referenced.

           Example: ``uuid:85cb9aff-005e-4edd-9739-dc9c1a829c44``